The Service has 12 top tips for the 12 days of Christmas:

 • Check your Christmas tree lights conform to the British Standard (BS EN 60598).

 • Don’t hang decorations from lamps or heaters as they could catch fire.

-• Always use an RCD (residual current device) on outdoor electrical equipment.
+• Always use an RCD (residual current device) on electrical equipment.
 This safety device can save lives by instantly switching off the power if there is a fault and can be found in any DIY store.

 • Fireworks – if you have fireworks, follow the firework code